 The Neuroradiology Section

-The Neuroradiology Section at Northwestern Memorial Hospital is composed of 11 fellowship trained neuroradiologists, all members of the American Society of Neuroradiology.
-Nine of the neuroradiologists hold Certificates of Added Qualification (CAQ) and two are pending.
+The Neuroradiology Section at NMH is composed of twelve fellowship trained neuroradiologists, all members of the American Society of Neuroradiology.
+Eleven of the neuroradiologists hold Certificates of Added Qualification (CAQ) and one is pending.
 In addition to the neuroradiology fellows, four radiology residents rotate with us each month.

 Fellows fully participate in all clinical, educational and academic activities.
 Participation in the teaching of residents and medical students is required.
 Elective time is available by mutual agreement.